Revisiting OmniAnomaly for Anomaly Detection: performance metrics and comparison with PCA-based models: Materials and Methods

-where $\mathbf{p}_i$ is the $i$-th eigenvector.
-Large values of $AS_t$ indicate that the observation lies far from the principal subspace describing normal behavior \cite{Aggarwal2015,Shyu2003}.
+where $\mathbf{p}_i$ is the $i$-th eigenvector and $\text{EV}_i$ is the explained variance ratio of the $i$-th principal component.
+Large values of $AS_t$ indicate that the observation lies far from the principal subspace describing normal behavior~\cite{Aggarwal2015,Shyu2003,PyOD_GitHub}.
 Finally, the number of components $k$ is selected using the cumulative explained variance

 choosing the smallest $k$ such that $\text{CEV}(k) \ge \tau$.

 In addition to PCA, the arithmetic average was also considered as baseline model with the anomaly score is defined as

 where $\tilde{x}_{m,t}$ is the standardized value of metric $m$ at time $t$.
 This baseline assigns equal weight to all metrics and ignores correlations between them.
 It is therefore an uninformative approach, as it requires no training data and does not model the underlying structure of normal data.